Madrassas in Pakistan: Oversight bodies

-By Federations
+Federations

 Ittehad-e-Tanzeemat-Madaris Pakistan is a federation of the five waqfs (seminary boards) in Pakistan, representing the different schools of Islam – AhleSunnat Wal Jamaat Deoband, AhleSunnat Barelwi, Ahl-e Hadith, Shia and Jamaat-e-Islami.
 Muhammad Muneeb ur Rehman is the president of Ittehad Tanzimat Madaris-e-Deeniya Pakistan.

-By government
+Government

 The Directorate General of Religious Education (DGRE) is a governmental body established in 2019 to regulate and mainstream religious seminaries.
 The DGRE was set up as a significant step towards integrating religious seminaries into the mainstream education system.
 It facilitates the registration of seminaries and operates as a facilitation center for them.
 With its head office in Islamabad, the DGRE has 16 regional offices across the country.
 It has registered around 5,000 seminaries nationwide, aiming to create equal opportunities for all students and bridge the gap between religious and modern education.